 Or for Yue Yuen Industrial (Holdings):

-Therefore, Yue Yuen Industrial (Holdings) has an ROCE of 6.7%.
+So, Yue Yuen Industrial (Holdings) has an ROCE of 6.4%.

-ROCE can be useful when making comparisons, such as between similar companies.
-Using our data, Yue Yuen Industrial (Holdings)'s ROCE appears to be significantly below the 11% average in the Luxury industry.
+When making comparisons between similar businesses, investors may find ROCE useful.
+Using our data, Yue Yuen Industrial (Holdings)'s ROCE appears to be significantly below the 9.6% average in the Luxury industry.
 This could be seen as a negative, as it suggests some competitors may be employing their capital more efficiently.
-Aside from the industry comparison, Yue Yuen Industrial (Holdings)'s ROCE is mediocre in absolute terms, considering the risk of investing in stocks versus the safety of a bank account.
-Investors may wish to consider higher-performing investments.
+Setting aside the industry comparison for now, Yue Yuen Industrial (Holdings)'s ROCE is mediocre in absolute terms, considering the risk of investing in stocks versus the safety of a bank account.
+It is possible that there are more rewarding investments out there.

-You can see in the image below how Yue Yuen Industrial (Holdings)'s ROCE compares to its industry.
-Click to see more on past growth.
+The image below shows how Yue Yuen Industrial (Holdings)'s ROCE compares to its industry, and you can click it to see more detail on its past growth.

 Yue Yuen Industrial (Holdings)'s Current Liabilities And Their Impact On Its ROCE

-Yue Yuen Industrial (Holdings) has total assets of US$8.3b and current liabilities of US$2.3b.
-Therefore its current liabilities are equivalent to approximately 28% of its total assets.
-This is a modest level of current liabilities, which would only have a small effect on ROCE.
+Yue Yuen Industrial (Holdings) has current liabilities of US$2.2b and total assets of US$8.3b.
+As a result, its current liabilities are equal to approximately 27% of its total assets.
+It is good to see a restrained amount of current liabilities, as this limits the effect on ROCE.